 The judge-rapporteur may, on his own initiative or on request by the President of the European Patent Office, invite the President of the European Patent Office to comment in writing on any question arising in the course of proceedings under this Section.
-The President shall not become party to the proceedings.
-The plaintiff shall be entitled to submit his observations on the President's comments.
+The claimant shall be entitled to submit his observations on the President's comments.